 The researchers warn that melanoma patients should not try this treatment, which has not yet been validated in clinical trials.
 However, targeting mitochondria in melanoma cells already appears to be a promising option to complement standard cancer treatment.

-NB. the best way to prevent melanoma from occurring in the first place is to avoid sun exposure and to keep track of any suspicious lesion on the skin.
+NB.
+The best way to prevent melanoma from occurring in the first place is to avoid sun exposure and to keep track of any suspicious lesions on the skin.
 In most cases when melanoma is detected early a complete cure could be achieved.
 However, if the melanoma has already metastasized then a cure becomes difficult to achieve.

 Read Also: NeoVax: A Personalized Vaccine That Can Treat Skin Cancer